pic

 Abstract and Concrete Types

 An abstract type acts as a parent category, necessarily breaking down into subtypes.
-The type Any in Julia is a prime example of abstract type.
+The type Any in Julia is a prime example.
 In contrast, a concrete type represents an irreducible unit that therefore lacks subtypes.
-This entails that concrete types are final.
+Concrete types are considered final, in the sense that they can’t be further specialized within the hierarchy.

 The diagram below illustrates the difference between abstract and concrete types for scalars.
 This is done by presenting the hierarchy of the type Number, where the labels included match the corresponding type name in Julia. [note] The Signed subtype of Integers allows for the representation of negative and positive integers.
 Julia also offers the type Unsigned, which only accepts positive integers and comprises subtypes such as UInt64 and UInt32.